-1. In Terminal, run the following commands:
+1. In a Terminal, run the following commands:

-'''

-sudo defaults write /Library/Preferences/com.apple.Bluetooth \

-ControllerPowerState -int 0

-sudo killall -HUP blued
+sudo defaults write /Library/Preferences/com.apple.Bluetooth ControllerPowerState -int 0 sudo killall -HUP blued

-'''

-There have been many Bluetooth exploits , while Bluetooth can be hardened it does create a local wireless network that can be attacked to compromise both devices and information.
+There have been many Bluetooth exploits, while Bluetooth can be hardened it does create a local wireless network that can be attacked to compromise both devices and information.
+Apple has emphasized the ease of use in Bluetooth devices so it is generally expected that Bluetooth will be used.
+Turning off Bluetooth with this control will also disable the Bluetooth sharing capability that is more strongly recommended against in control 2.4.7.